Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-1/03-FASTQ-files_&_basic-QC.md

 ```
 Paired-end reads should have the same number of records!

-What if we want to count how many unique barcodes exist in the FASTQ file.
-To do this, we would need to print all the sequence lines of each FASTQ entry, then search those for the barcode by specifying a regular expression.
+What if we want to count how many adapter sequences exist in the FASTQ file.
+To do this, we would need to print all the sequence lines of each FASTQ entry, then search those for the sequence by specifying a regular expression.

 To print all the sequence lines (2nd line) of each FASTQ entry, we can use a command called ***sed***, short for ***stream editor*** which allows you to streamline edits to text that are redirected to the command.
 You can find a tutorial on using **sed** [here](https://www.digitalocean.com/community/tutorials/the-basics-of-using-the-sed-stream-editor-to-manipulate-text-in-linux).

 `sed`'s' `'p'` argument tells the program we want the output to be printed, and the `-n` option to tell sed we want to suppress automatic printing (so we don't get the results printed 2x).
-Piping this to `head` we can get the first line of the first 10 options in the FASTQ file (the header line).
+Piping this to `head` we can get the first line of the first 10 records in the FASTQ file (the header line).
 We specify `'1-4p'` as we want sed to *print 1 line, then skip forward 4*.
 ```bash
 zcat SRR1039508_1.chr20.fastq.gz | sed -n '1~4p' | head -10
 ```